Our ServicesHere's a list of our services

 Transcutaneous electrical nerve stimulation (TENS) is the use of electric current produced by a battery-operated device to stimulate the nerves for therapeutic purposes.
 The unit is usually connected to the skin using two or more electrodes on trigger or acupuncture points.
 The benefit of TENS for pain relief is controversial as not all research has definitive results.
 Physiotherapy uses TENS as part of a treatment session and if TENS is going to be effective should be immediate and last for 2-4hr.
 Therapists add exercises, re-train movement and mobilize joints with TENS for the patient’s symptom and functional improvement.

-The sound head is moved by the physiotherapist over an area (maximum twice the size of the sound head) for at least 5-7min.
+The sound head is moved by the physiotherapist over an area for at least 5 – 7 minutes.
 The physiotherapist uses a gel on the skin to enhance the contact and sound wave transmission into the skin.
-The area (ankle, knee, hand, shoulder) should be exercised immediately after the treatment for the best results.
+The area (ankle, knee, hand, shoulder) should be exercised immediately after the treatment for best results.

-US is only part of the treatment session; exercises should be provided to ensure the treatment range of movement gains are maintained.
-The physiotherapist will guide your treatment dosage and exercise prescription.
+Ultrasound is only part of the treatment session and exercises should be provided to ensure the treatment gains are maintained.
+Your physiotherapist will guide your treatment dosage and exercise prescription.